Core Grant Overview

 What is Capacity Building?

-Capacity building is the process of developing and strengthening the skills, processes, resources, and strategies that organizations and communities need to adapt, grow and thrive in a rapidly changing world.
+Capacity building is the process of developing and strengthening the skills, systems, and strategies organizations and communities need to adapt, grow, and thrive in a changing environment.

 Coverage Area

-The DRA’s geographic focus is the tri-state area, with an emphasis on Dubuque and its contiguous counties - Clayton, Delaware, Jackson and Jones in Iowa; Grant, Lafayette, and Iowa counties in Wisconsin; and Jo Daviess County in Illinois.
+The DRA’s geographic focus is the tri-state area, with an emphasis on Dubuque and its contiguous counties:

 Eligible Organizations

-Eligible nonprofit organizations are encouraged to apply for a grant.
-Each application is reviewed on a case-by-case basis, with a focus on advancing the goal of People Attraction: population growth, retention, and tourism.
+Eligible nonprofit organizations and units of government are encouraged to apply.
+Each application is reviewed on a case-by-case basis for its alignment with People Attraction.

 Applications are welcome from organizations across all sectors, including: